symeneses/MLS-C01/3_modelling/SageMaker.md

   - Invocation requests can be distributed across multiple `production variants` with predefined weights to perform A/B test
   - For testing, a `TargetVariant` can be selected in the request
   - Weights of variants can be updated to choose the best performing model using `UpdateEndpointWeightsAndCapacities`
+  - It supports autoscaling of registers models based on trigger from CloudWatch.
+For this, an `Autoscaling policy` (`TargetTrackingScalingPolicyConfiguration`) is defined.
+  - To update an endpoint (`UpdateEndpoint`) with autoscaling, the policy has to be deleted (`DeleteScalingPolicy`) and the the scalable variant deregistered (`DeregisterScalableTarget`).
 - Amazon SageMaker batch transform to get predictions for a entire dataset
 - Other AWS Services useful to deploy models are discussed [here](/4_implementation/Deploying.md)